Grin logo

 Table of Contents

-• The relationship between popular culture, identity, and hegemony
+• The relationship between popular culture, identity, and political hegemony.

-• The role of popular music as a form of social protest and resistance
+• The role of music as a vehicle for social and political protest.

 Chapter Summaries